SpaceODY/kOS-ShuttleEntrySim/README.md

 **Required mods:**
 - A complete install of RSS/Realism Overhaul with Ferram Aerospace Resarch.
 INCOMPATIBLE WITH FAR 0.16.0.2, use 0.16.0.1 or below.
+### SpaceODY - I currently use it on FAR 16.0.4 and it seems to work fine.
 - Kerbal Operating System
 - DECQ's Space Shuttle System mod, this fork seems to be the most up-to-date : https://github.com/DylanSemrau/Space-Shuttle-System
+### SpaceODY - I would suggest using my version instead under my github repo.
 - RO configs that come with the Realism Overhaul package

 **NOTE:** the RO configs should have FAR definitions for wing surfaces.
 The script may still work with other configs that do not define explicitly the FAR parameters, but the aerodynamic behaviour is going to be different and thus the guidance scheme needs some adaptations.